vvssttkk/dst/README.md

 # data science project generation

-in this repo u can look at default template for DS/ML/DL/.. projects or similar area
+in this repo u can look at default template for ds/ml/dl/.. projects or similar

 ## how to use